Should you sell backlinks/external links on your blog/website?

 Consider the type of external website and your website.
 Are they related?

-If you are a SaaS product-based website and a casino site is asking you to link back to them, should you accept?
+Should you accept if you are a SaaS product-based website and a casino site is asking you to link back to them?

 No.